Dallas Car Accident Attorneys at The Barber Law Firm

 Most parties to a car accident claim never have to see the inside of a courtroom, as these cases are usually settled before they ever reach the trial stage.
 In some cases, however, insurance companies are unwilling to settle for a fair amount, and a case must move forward to trial.
 If your case does progress to the trial stage, don’t worry–our legal team prepares every car accident claim as if it will go to trial, so we are never caught off guard if the case progresses to that stage of litigation.

-How much does it cost for The Barber Law Firm to handle my car accident case?
+How much does it cost for a car accident attorney at The Barber Law Firm to take my case?

 You don’t pay any upfront retainer or hourly fee for The Barber Law Firm to represent you in your car wreck case.
 We handle car accident cases on a contingency basis, which means that we retain a percentage of the compensation that you are awarded in your case.
 The percentage that is retained depends on whether or not a lawsuit must be filed to recover compensation in your case, as there is a substantially greater amount of work which must be put into filing a lawsuit and going to trial.
 If we are unable to recover any compensation for your case on your behalf, you don’t pay us a cent.